Our Research | Toitū te Ngahere

 Ngahere Ora Children’s Book

-Toitu Te Ngahere, with funding from the Biological Heritage National Science Challenge, is assisting the children of Mulberry Grove School to produce the booklet for distribution to other primary schools.
+Toitū Te Ngahere, with funding from the Biological Heritage National Science Challenge, is assisting the children of Mulberry Grove School to produce the booklet for distribution to other primary schools.
 The booklet is in its final stages of production and when published it will be distributed to all primary schools in New Zealand.
-Along with the booklet, teaching plans created by Toitu Te Ngahere that support teachers to engage children in activities to learn about native forest will also be included.
+Along with the booklet, teacher’s lesson plans, created by Toitū Te Ngahere, that support teachers to engage children in activities to learn about native forest will also be included.

-Click the button below to see a preview of the booklet design and the children’s artwork featured in the booklet.
+Click the left button below to see a preview of the booklet design and the children’s artwork featured in the booklet.
+The associated teacher’s lesson plans can be downloaded using the right button below, and also from the Ngahere Ora Booklet page.

 Tomorrow’s World Podcast